 The International Tin Association Technology team is working in both the UK and China to understand threats and opportunities to tin use.
 We are also building and talking to technology communities to understand and tackle key industry issues.
 Our work communicates a positive message about the importance of tin to daily life, now and in the future.

-All tin use sectors are benefiting from economic growth in Asia, though China demand is currently in a period of equilibrium, but there are also challenges of regulation, technology change and competition.
+All tin use sectors are benefiting from economic growth in Asia, though China demand is currently stalled.
+There are also challenges of regulation, technology change and competition.
 Technology drivers in electronics, solar cell solders, lead-acid batteries are strong and tin chemicals are in steady growth.
-With continued impact of miniaturisation on solder use and lack of positive developments in tinplate, new energy materials uses are needed to sustain longer term potential.
+With continued impact of miniaturisation on solder use and lack of positive developments in tinplate, new uses linked to energy technologies are likely to sustain longer term potential.

 Thanks to the positive growth forecasts for electronics and solar cell markets, as well as continued conversion to lead-free soldering, the long-term outlook for solder usage remains balanced or slightly positive against smaller unit volumes as a result of miniaturisation.